sensu/sensu-docs/content/sensu-go/5.15/sensuctl/reference.md

 ## Filtering

-**COMMERCIAL FEATURE**: Unlock sensuctl filtering with a Sensu commercial license.
-To activate your license, see the [getting started guide][30].
+**COMMERCIAL FEATURE**: Access sensuctl filtering in the packaged Sensu Go distribution.
+For more information, see the [getting started guide][30].

 Sensuctl supports filtering for all `list` commands using the `--label-selector` and `--field-selector` flags.
 For information about the operators and fields available to use in filters, see the [API docs][28].